TrinhDucLoc/The-Simple-RESTful-API/README.md

 ### Add 2 role: ROLE_MANAGER and ROLE_MEMBER into roles table
 - Way 1: Run RoleServiceTest to create 2 role
 - Way 2: Add role into database

+## Validate
+### Validation for TaskRequestDTO

+The `TaskRequestDTO` object is used for creating or updating tasks.
+It follows the following validation rules:

+- **Title:**
+   - Cannot be blank or null.
+   - Maximum length is 255 characters.

+- **Description:**
+   - Cannot be blank or null.
+   - Maximum length is 1000 characters.

+- **Completed:**
+   - Cannot be null.

+Use this object when creating or updating tasks through the API.

+### Validation for RegisterRequest

+The `RegisterRequest` object is used for registering a new user.
+It adheres to the following validation guidelines:

+- **Username:**
+   - Cannot be blank or null.

+- **Email:**
+   - Cannot be blank or null.
+   - Must follow a valid email format.

+- **Password:**
+   - Cannot be blank or null.

 ## API Endpoints
 - Swagger API Document